 In working on this report, Public Health Halton, and internal Health and Safety staff, through Human Resources were consulted.
 Staff have worked with staff in Facilities and IT on costings and descriptions of elements of this report.
 Staff have also checked with the Hybrid Workforce Team to ensure that this report is not conflicting with other existing City of Burlington documentation.
+Legal Services was consulted on legislation and how the Mask By-law would direct operations in the Council Chambers.
 No members of the public were consulted.
 If approved, the Office of the City Clerk will facilitate conversations with their respective advisory committees on whether they would like to pursue hybrid meetings.